 Turning the page, particular segments of the culturally alienated proletariat and the underclass were broadly stigmatized as “the deplorables” during the deeply unsettling U.S. presidential campaign season of 2016.
 Certain individuals, as a result, immediately owned that disparaging label as an poorly conceived badge of pride.
 In the election which succeeded a brutal run for the White House—one robustly characterized by racism, white identity politics, misogyny, ableism, xenophobia, Islamophobia, and social marginalization—the contradictions, the demirealty, or the intersectionality of capitalism intensified.
 As the economic failures of a post–American America have continued to multiply, the mistakes of the past, evidently forgotten, haunt the present with an astonishing frequency.
 Yet again, many oppressed male workers—comprising a demographic sometimes portrayed, collectively, as the angry white man—have been publicly witnessed turning violently against a disaffected other, the subaltern—a term adopted and redefined by the Italian Marxist theorist Antonio Gramsci.

 Critiquing neoliberalism is an avocation worthy of dedication.
 Certainly, there is a great deal to assail about neoliberalism.
 Little concerning that system is deserving of acclaim.
 The bedrock of classical or liberal economics met its Waterloo through the stock market crash of 1929.
 Keynesianism and, in the United States, Franklin Delano Roosevelt’s New Deal provided, at best, a transitory postponement from ruin.
 The fundamental contradictions within the underlying foundations of the morally bankrupt capitalist ediface tarried unresolved.
-Hence, through Ronald Reagan (1911–2004) and Margaret Thatcher (1925–2013) among others, liberalism, as neoliberalism, returned with a vengeance circa 1980.
 Like postmodernism, neoliberalism represents a denial of history.
 Each, in its own way, expresses a collective, and a paradoxically self–conscious, amnesia.
 The first, postmodernism, rejects the Enlightenment and the progress it has fostered.
 The second, neoliberalism, attempts a financial resurrection of the dead, market–driven economy of the era which preceded the Great Depression.
 As a morally destitute and failed ideology, neoliberalism has accomplished nothing but misery and desperation for the vast majority of the Earth’s population: